samsquire/ideas2/README.md

 A marketplace of business space, business services, employment, products and services that can be provisioned by data and code through the commodisation of all business plans so that real life businesses can be created by software.
 Schedule people, buildings, vehicles from one central place.

+A coffee shop can be represented as code and data structures and the systems needed to provision a coffee shop should be provisionable by code.

 # 99. Deep Lever

 You have some information, such as a username, a ID number or reference.
 Or a feature whereby people can trigger an edit somewhere in your application.
 Wherever this piece of information is displayed, you want to enforce that certain interaction is possible with this information.
 This is a deep lever.
 You need some kind of data structure to define the rules of this information.
 If you don't want to implement this by hand every time, you need a deep lever and testing in the field.